 Designed by: Taylor and Miller Architecture and Design

-Use: Office cubicles at Manhattan-based nonprofit Environmental Grantmakers Association
+Usage: Office cubicles at Manhattan-based nonprofit Environmental Grantmakers Association

-Ample Storage and Simplicity
+Ample Storage And Simplicity

-Office Extension
+08. Office Extension

 Tetra Shed